psobko/iterm2-finder-droplet/README.md

 #iTerm2-Finder-Droplet

-Finder toolbar :droplet:droplet:droplet: app to quickly open directories in iTerm2 with a few exta features.
+Finder toolbar :droplet:droplet:droplet: to quickly open directories in iTerm2 with a few extra features.
 Written in Applescript.

 ### Features
 * Opens iTerm2 and `cd`s into the current directory